Camelia Suleiman

-Camelia Suleiman is an American academic who currently serves as associate professor at Michigan State University.
+Camelia Suleiman is an American academic who currently serves as professor at Michigan State University.
 She has also served as the Academic Director of the school's Arabic Flagship Program (2012-2017) and led the Arabic Program from 2012 to 2020.
 She has published Language and Identity in the Israel-Palestine Conflict: The Politics of Self-Perception (I.B.
 Tauris, 2011) and The Politics of Arabic in Israel: A Sociolinguistic Analysis (University of Edinburgh Press, 2017).
 Her third book is Arabic between State and Nation: Israel, the Levant and Diaspora (Liverpool University Press.
 2022).

 Biography

 Education

 Born in Nazareth to an old family from the town, Suleiman graduated from the University of Haifa with a bachelor's degree in psychology and English Linguistics and Literature, and a master's degree in linguistics, as well as a degree in language pedagogy.
 Suleiman earned a Ph.D. in linguistics from Georgetown University, specializing in sociolinguistics and discourse analysis.